mikey177013/Moving-art/README.md

 ---
 ```
-"My life was nothing but suffering.”
+"My life has been nothing but suffering.”
 — Mikey
 ```
 ---